gideontriumph/Think_Aloud_SPR24/README.md

 # About My Project
-For this think aloud, I am making a platforming game with pygame in python, I will be using different resources because I want to make it as advanced as I can.
+This week for my ThinkAloud, I created a window with the background of my pygame and defined the key for user input.

 ## About Me
 My name is Triumph Ogbonnia and I am from Nigeria,